Still Lifes Exhibit

 Gallery Hours: Thursday–Saturday, 1:00–5:00pm

-Charles Ethan Porter was a renowned Still Life Artist in the 19th and early 20th Century.
-He lived in Rockville, CT for most of his life.
+In the 19th and early 20th century, Rockville, CT was home of the renowned still life artist, Charles Ethan Porter.
 Porter not only studied art at the National Academy of Design in New York City, he was one of the first Black artists to exhibit there.
 He was the only Black artist at the turn of the century who painted still lifes.
-His work can be found in collections at the Metropolitan Museum of Art, The Smithsonian American Art Museum, the Wadsworth Athenaeum, and more.
-Most recently, a painting of Porter’s was acquired by the Florence Griswold Museum in Connecticut.
-It is also likely that much of Porter’s work is owned privately but has not been officially authenticated.
+His work can be found in collections at the Metropolitan Museum of Art, The Smithsonian American Art Museum, the Wadsworth Athenaeum, as well as several private collections.

 This Still Lifes Exhibit is to celebrate the legacy of the style and showcase artists who are working in the style of still lifes today.
 Subjects vary from traditional still life or memento mori composition (flowers, fruit, timepieces, etc.) to more contemporary or surreal compositions.

 First Place: Sanchitha Vishwanath, Peonies in Blue and White Jar

 Third Place: Barbara Timberman, Terrarium

 Carolyn Emerson, The Blues